jonfunk21/ML4Proteins/01_FFNN/README.md

 $y=\phi(\vec{x})=\Sigma_{i=1}^nw_i\dot x_i + b$

 Here, $b$ is the bias term, an additional parameter in the neuron, akin to the intercept in linear regression, which allows you to adjust the output independently of the input.
-This linear combination of inputs and weights forms the basis of what the neuron 'learns' during the training process.
+This linear combination of inputs and weights forms the basis of what the neuron learns during the training process.
 As simple as this might seem, it’s a powerful concept, laying the groundwork for more complex structures in neural networks.

 ### Hidden layers
 With the basic understanding of a single neuron, we can now explore the concept of hidden layers in a neural network.
 Hidden layers are what transform a simple neuron into a more complex and capable neural network.
 Imagine stacking several neurons together to form a layer, and then stacking multiple such layers.
 This is the essence of a multi-layer perceptron.